 As noted in Figure 1.3 of the AMP, monitoring is required for a period of two (2) years after the start of Phase 1, and then once every 5 years and / or the start of a new phase.
-As such, wildlife monitoring was not completed in 2021.
+The first two years of monitoring have been recorded in previous annual reports and will be again assessed in five years.
+As such, wildlife monitoring was not completed in 2022.